Skip to content

 But… do you have a free server I can use instead?

-This is a blank Debian 11 server; it’s for you to do as you please.
-Please be mindful that it still has some limitations (there’s still no outgoing Internet access) and there can be some issues.
+SadServers also has a beta scenario running a blank Debian 11 server with some limitations.
 If you are somewhat familiar with Linux and prefer to work on scenarios instead of building your server, SadServers is a great place to practice your troubleshooting skills.

 So, how do I choose?